aokazu/cakephp3-paypal/README.md

+# It is under construction. #

+I started an attempt to change it for CakePHP 3.6.
+I have only just started.
+Therefore, it will not work yet.

-# Paypal Plugin for CakePHP 2.x
+# Paypal Plugin for CakePHP 3.6

 [![Build Status](https://secure.travis-ci.org/robmcvey/cakephp-paypal.png?branch=master)](https://travis-ci.org/robmcvey/cakephp-paypal)